2026 WAFES Conference

 8.5.
 The forms of check-in that will be made available to Event Attendees include:

-• In the case of a system failure individual lists of names will be checked off manually.
+• in the case of a system failure, individual lists of names will be checked off manually.

 9. WAFES Awards Gala dinner